MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 _Learn how to use SkiaSharp to draw lines with different stroke caps_

 In SkiaSharp, rendering a single line is very different from rendering a series of connected straight lines.
-Even when drawing single lines, however, it's often necessary to give the lines a particular stroke width, and the wider the line, the more important becomes the appearance of the end of the lines, called the *stroke cap*:
+Even when drawing single lines, however, it's often necessary to give the lines a particular stroke width.
+As these lines become wider, the appearance of the ends of the lines also becomes important.
+The appearance of the end of the line is called the *stroke cap*:

 ![](lines-images/strokecapsexample.png "The three stroke caps options")